 Adida added that developers are working on the possibility that BMDs could print votes only once, in human-readable text, for tabulators that can reliably use optical character recognition (OCR) to count the same votes that voters are able to verify.
 When that technology is ready, in my opinion, the question of ballot slips’ safety could be revisited–though it still would not establish a need for ballot slips in place of full ballots.

 Aside from Adida, encoding proponents with whom I’ve engaged rely heavily on motivated reasoning.
 For example, proponents often reflexively deflect discussion of BMDs’ undeniable flaws (e.g., voters cannot verify encoded votes) by tossing out irrelevant facts.
 For example, many have pointed out that voters cannot read the timing marks at the edges of printed paper ballots, either.
-True but irrelevant: the timing marks are not the input that voters must be able to verify.
+That’s true but irrelevant: the timing marks are not the input that voters need to verify; that’s something that officials can do.
 And if the tabulator misreads the timing marks, that’s a problem with the tabulator, not the ballot.

 Also irrelevant is the fact that just as BMDs could be misprogrammed to print the wrong votes, paper ballots can be misprinted to put candidates’ names in different spots than the tabulators are programmed to find them.
 Again, true, but the risks are far from comparable.
 A misprinted-ballot fraud would have to involve or originate with the local printing company and involve several layers of conspirators to avoid detection during pre-election testing and distributing the misprinted ballots to polling places.
 It would, therefore, be limited to individual counties or municipalities.
 It is not comparable to a BMD hack that could originate in Omaha or Pyongyang and affect up to 55% of the BMDs in Wisconsin (the market share of the most popular model.)

-When I argue like that, I know I have no truly solid points to make.
+People argue by tossing irrelevancies into the discussion only when they have no truly solid points to make.
 It’s not earnest problem-solving discourse.

 SO WHY DO OTHERWISE SENSIBLE PEOPLE SUPPORT THESE THINGS?